scryptedapp/ecobee/README.md

 Supports thermostats using the Ecobee API, including ecobee, Bryant (HomeWise), Daikin, ClimateMaster, Carrier

-## npm commands
+## Development Setup
- * npm run scrypted-webpack
- * npm run scrypted-deploy <ipaddress>
- * npm run scrypted-debug <ipaddress>

-## scrypted distribution via npm
- 1. Ensure package.json is set up properly for publishing on npm.
- 2. npm publish

-## Visual Studio Code configuration
+ 1. Run `npm install`.
+ 2. Open this folder in VS Code.
+ 3. Launch the project.
   * If using a remote server, edit [.vscode/settings.json](blob/master/.vscode/settings.json) to specify the IP Address of the Scrypted server.
-* Launch Scrypted Debugger from the launch menu.
+   * There may be a prompt to log into the Scrypted Server.
+This can be done in the terminal by using `npx scrypted login [ip]`.